About

 They are the author of red tarot: a decolonial Guide to Divinatory literacy, Published by North Atlantic Books, Mar 05, 2024.

-They were born and raised in San Bernardino, California, among the pines, in community with the Yuhaaviatam clan of the Maara’yam (Serrano).
+They were born and raised in San Bernardino, California, in community with the serrano people of the pines, the Yuhaaviatam clan of the Maara’yam.

-With nine-plus years of experience as trained educator focused on cultivating classrooms of emancipatory possibility, they work with students around the world to plant and nurture the seed of a divinatory practice, finely weaving tarot, astrology, and curanderismo with critical, decolonial Black queer feminist epistemology.
+With nine-plus years of experience as trained educator focused on cultivating classrooms of emancipatory possibility, they work with students around the world to plant and nurture the seed of a divinatory practice, finely weaving tarot, astrology, and curanderismo with decolonial, queer epistemologies and critical, feminist pedagogies.

 “Red Tarot is not an easy read, but it’s not intended to be.
 It’s filled with dense layers covering symbolism, mythology, history, present day politics, literature, and so much more.
 This book is about shedding red light on each card in the tarot to reveal it as a prism of political praxis, inspired after Prof. Sandy Grande’s Red Pedagogy.